Squiddleton/Megaten/README.md

 const zorro = Persona.get('ZORRO!'); // Gets a guaranteed Persona instance

-const demonArray = Demon.array; // Gets an array of all demons const demonCollection = Demon.collection; // Gets a discord.js Collection of all demons
+const demonArray = Demon.array; // Gets an array of all demons const demonMap = Demon.map; // Gets a map of all demons, keyed by their devName properties
-// The other structures also have static .array and .collection properties const skillArray = Skill.array;
+// The other structures also have static .array and .map properties const skillArray = Skill.array;
-const personaCollection = Persona.collection;
+const personaMap = Persona.map;

 // All get() functions take optional arguments that typeguard for nonexistent structures const nullDemon = Demon.get('Kazuma Kaneko'); // Returns null; typed as "Demon | null"